tencent cloud

 Overview

-Tag is a mark provided by Tencent Cloud for identifying cloud resources, and is a key-value pair (Key-Value).
-Tags help you conveniently classify and manage TDMQ for MQTT resources from various dimensions (such as business, purpose, responsible person, and so on).
+Tag is a key-value pair that the cloud platform uses to identify cloud resources.
+Tags help you classify and manage TDMQ for MQTT resources from various dimensions (such as business, purpose, and owner).

 Note:

-Tencent Cloud does not use the tags you set; tags are only used for your management of TDMQ MQTT resources.
+The platform does not use the tags you set.
+You use tags only to manage TDMQ for MQTT resources.

 Use Limits